Cooperative Futures Institute

 MIT researcher, serial entrepreneur, and Director of Executive Education at the Society for Multidisciplinary Fundamental Research, whose work has shaped early concepts in collaborative legal ownership and cryptocurrency architectures.
 His current research, conducted with Michael Levin, focuses on integrating insights across disciplines to address complex challenges in health and the material sciences.
 He brings deep experience at the intersection of emerging technologies, decentralized systems, and scientific innovation.

-Peter M. Todd, PhD
+Peter M. Todd PhD

 Director of Human–Technology Systems